Keith Thurman, Lucas Matthysse win by stoppage

 Apr.
 27, 2014

-Thurman remained unbeaten Saturday night, stopping Diaz after three rounds when Diaz's corner threw in the towel due to an injured rib.
+CARSON, California (AP) — Rising welterweight Keith Thurman remained unbeaten Saturday night, stopping Julio Diaz after three rounds when Diaz's corner threw in the towel due to an injured rib.

-A left to the temple dropped Diaz, although he stayed on his unsteady feet for a moment before taking a knee and getting up to beat the count.
-Thurman remembered the punch that evidently injured Diaz's rib, but thought Diaz (40-10-1) had partially blocked it.
+Thurman was busy from the opening bell, and he dropped Diaz (40-10-1) in the second round with a left to the temple.
+Diaz stayed on his unsteady feet for a moment before taking a knee and getting up to beat the count.

 "It did take me a few rounds to get going, but I was able to take control of the fight," Matthysse said.
 "The knockdowns threw me off a little, but I was able to get my punches in."